AshBardhan/100-days-of-code/log.md

 ### Day 3: June 26, 2017 (Monday)

 **Today's Progress**:
-1. Learned SVG animation
+1. Learned SVG animation.
-2. Added animations on the previously made "Peacock" SVG at Codepen
+2. Added animations on the previously made "Peacock" SVG at Codepen.

 **Thoughts**: I always love to make animations in CSS.
 So I gave it a shot in SVG as well.
 It is interesting and bit challenging.
 But too many elements and attributes have to be put inside the code to make it work, especially on reusable elements with minor tweaks.
 I feel CSS animation is better and it's great in SCSS.
 I'll try to do that way tomorrow.
 Anyways, Eid Mubarak everybody! :)